UPDATED: January 28th, 2018. Originally Posted: June 2014.

 - Different Sizes: Each model (40L, 55L, and 70L) comes in a Small/Medium or a Medium/Large size.
 This is great because someone who is 5’3″ will want a different backpack than someone who is 6’1″.
 Most travel backpacks don’t offer this feature.

 - Carry-on Size: Both the 40L and the 55L models are carry-on size (although, with the 55L, you might have to pack the detachable daypack into the bag because it could put you over the limit.
 It depends on the airline).
-The 70L might be too big to carry-on but you may be able to sneak it by.
+The 70L is probably too big to be a carry-on but you may be able to sneak it by.
 NOTE: Be sure to check the airline’s rules as they’re always changing.

 - Carry Handles: The Farpoint has two carry handles — one on the side and one on the top.
 It probably doesn’t seem like a huge deal now, but these come in super handy when you’re moving your bag around.

 - Fairly Lightweight: The 40L model weighs just under 3lbs, and the 55L weighs about 1lb more.
 These aren’t the lightest weight backpacks, but they’re far from the heaviest.